 BPC conducted several surveys of parents with children under age 5 to learn about the child care challenges they are experiencing—both prior to and during the pandemic.
 The surveys focus on a number of issues, including the cost of child care and how it affects a family’s budget, the impact of COVID-19 on a parent’s work status and their child care needs, and how school reopening plans influence a parent’s decision around child care.
 We hope the data collected can help us better understand the needs of parents around the country and guide policy recommendations that can work for them.

 Every day, parents across the country make important decisions about who is caring for their children—whether they provide care themselves or rely on formal or informal child care arrangements.
 Child care is personal and varies based on a family’s needs, preferences, and circumstances.
 Understanding what drives parents’ child care decisions is key to creating a high-quality child care system that aligns with what parents want for their families.
-This blog and webinar highlight several survey findings, from the rates at which parents are returning to formal child care and important factors in their decision-making processes, to implications of a COVID-19 vaccine on current child care arrangements.

 The August 2020 survey found that COVID-19 has greatly impacted child care arrangements for many families.
 With over 70% of parents reporting their child care programs either closed or are operating at reduced capacity or hours, finding quality child care that fits within a parent’s budget is even more challenging.
 In this survey, parents also expressed concern about the risk of exposure to COVID-19 and are struggling to balance this fear with their work demands.

 Read the corresponding blog, Online Schooling a Logistical Nightmare for Working Parents, which offers key insights into how working parents are making school-age care decisions as schools shift online.